JulienBernard/resume-tpl/README.md

 ### Configuration ###

-Soon...
+You have Node.js?
+Great!
+Now install the modules by doing this on your console: `npm install`

+The build process works with a simple command: type in your console `grunt` to launch the default Grunt task!

+By doing this, a new folder "build" should be appear.
+It contain an HTML file `index.html` and it stylesheet `app.css`.
+Just launch index.html in your favorite browser and see the result :)

+### Grunt tasks : ###

+- `grunt` or `grunt default` - the easier way to build the project (check *build/* folder for the result!)
+- `grunt make-styles` - convert SCSS to CSS files and add the CSS prefixes to *build/app.css*
+- `grunt clean-build` - remove all the files contains in the build folder

+Don't forget to use the `watch` task when you are setting up and filling your resume!

+- `grunt watch` - wait an update on the SCSS or HTML files

 ## Licence ##
 Under GPL 3.0 licence.
 Read more about this licence [here](http://www.gnu.org/licenses/gpl-3.0.html "Click to read more about the GPL licence").

 ## Author ##
-This sample was made by Julien Bernard ([http://jibidev.fr](http://jibidev.fr "Click and go to jibidev.fr")), a young French developer.
+This sample was made by Julien Bernard ([http://jibidev.fr](http://jibidev.fr "Click and go to jibidev.fr")), a young French developer (Grenoble, France).